 Note that a cover can protect your table from accidents and dirtiness when not in use.
 This is especially true in rooms that receive direct sunlight and in homes with pets.

 You should brush your table after every game.
-Brushing is the least invasive method of keeping your cloth clean and even.
+Brushing is the least invasive method of keeping your pool table cloth clean and even.
 That said, if you brush too hard or in too many directions, you can fade the colours, stretch the cloth and trap dirt between the fibres.
-It’s best to swipe towards the pockets from head to foot.
+It’s best to swipe toward the pockets from head to foot.
+Always brush the cloth in ONE direction from one need of the table to the other.
+It’s best practice to brush the cloth length-wise.

 Preventing Unnecessary Dirt on the Table